 A well-designed infrastructure, on the other hand, supports daily operations and future needs.
 It helps an organization plan for additional workstations, Wi-Fi access points, cameras, connected equipment, server rooms and interconnections between buildings.

 A structured cabling system is generally organized around several areas.
-This organization makes it possible to distribute the network throughout a building without creating an accumulation of improvised cable runs.
+This organization makes it possible to distribute the network throughout a building without creating a buildup of unplanned cable runs.

 The entrance facility is the point where external services enter the building, such as Internet, telecom or fiber links from a service provider.